openvinotoolkit/openvino/docs/optimization_guide/dldt_deployment_optimization_guide.md

 ![](../img/cpu_streams_explained.png)

 ### Automatic Batching Internals <a name="ov-auto-batching"></a>
-As explained in the section on the [automatic batching](../OV_Runtime_UG/automatic_batching.md), the feature performs on-the-fly grouping of the inference requests toimprove device utilization.
+As explained in the section on the [automatic batching](../OV_Runtime_UG/automatic_batching.md), the feature performs on-the-fly grouping of the inference requests to improve device utilization.
 The Automatic Batching relaxes the requirement for an application to saturate devices like GPU by _explicitly_ using a large batch.
 It essentially it performs transparent inputs gathering from individual inference requests followed by the actual batched execution, with no programming effort from the user:
 ![](../img/BATCH_device.PNG)

 Essentially, the Automatic Batching shifts the asynchronousity from the individual requests to the groups of requests that constitute the batches.
-Thus, for the execution to be efficient it is very important that the requests arrive timely, without causing a timeout.
+Thus, for the execution to be efficient it is very important that the requests arrive timely, without causing a batching timeout.
 Normally, the timeout should never be hit.
 It is rather a graceful way to handle the application exit (when the inputs are not arriving anymore, so the full batch is not possible to collect).
-So if your workload experiences the timeouts (which would result i the performance drop, as, when happened, the timeout value adds itself to the latency of every request), consider balancing the timeout value vs the batch size.
+So if your workload experiences the timeouts (resulting in the performance drop, as the timeout value adds itself to the latency of every request), consider balancing the timeout value vs the batch size.
 For example in many cases having smaller timeout value/batch size may yield better performance than large batch size, but coupled with the timeout value that is cannot guarantee accommodating the full number of the required requests.
-  TBD

 ## OpenVINO Async API <a name="ov-async-api"></a>

 OpenVINO Async API can improve overall throughput rate of the application.
-While a device is busy with the inference, the application can do other things in parallel rather than wait for the inference to complete.
+While a device is busy with the inference, the application can do other things in parallel (e.g. populating inputs or scheduling other requests) rather than wait for the inference to complete.

 In the example below, inference is applied to the results of the video decoding.
 So it is possible to keep two parallel infer requests, and while the current is processed, the input frame for the next is being captured.
 This essentially hides the latency of capturing, so that the overall frame rate is rather determined only by the slowest part of the pipeline (decoding IR inference) and not by the sum of the stages.